Ke Jie

 Ke Jie (柯洁 (Kē Jié)) is a Chinese professional Go player of 9 dan rank.
 He was born on August 2, 1997, in Liandu District, Lishui City, Zhejiang Province.
+According to the Go Ratings, Ke Jie maintained his position as world number one from August 2014 until November 2017.
+He became a professional player in 2008 and has won eight world championships.

 Career

 2008–15: Early Career and Bailing Cup Breakthrough

 Ke Jie started to learn how to play Go in 2003 when he was 5 years old and won his first national championship in 2007.
 He became a professional Go player in 2008 when he was 10 years old and was promoted to 9 dan in 2015.
 In January 2015, Ke won his first world title when he won the 2nd Bailing Cup, defeating Qiu Jun 3-2 in the finals.

 2015–16: Two International Titles and Chinese No.1

 In December 2015, he defeated Shi Yue in the 20th Samsung Cup finals to win another world title.

 In January 2016, Ke won the 2nd MLily Cup, defeating world renowned Go player Lee Sedol in the fifth round.
 According to South Korean 9 dan professionals commenting on the final game, the result hinged on a half-point ko and the peculiarities of Chinese scoring rules; however, others have pointed out that this argument is misleading as differences in komi between the Chinese and Japanese scoring systems would have made up the extra point, leading to the same result.

 On 11 February 2016, he defeated Lee once more in the finals of the 2016 HeSui Cup.
 On 5 March 2016, Ke defeated Lee yet again in the finals of the 2016 Nongshim Cup to win the tournament for the Chinese squad, making it China's third consecutive win of the tournament.

 Ke became highest ranked player in the official Chinese Weiqi Association ranking in September 2015.